DevExpress/devextreme-documentation/api-reference/10 UI Components/dxGantt/1 Configuration/endDateRange.md

 ---
 ---
 ##### shortDescription
-Specifies the end date of the currently visible date interval in the Gantt chart.
+Specifies the end date of the visible date interval in the Gantt chart.

 ---